jobindjohn/vivaplus_v0.2/documentation/docs/model-doc/pelvis-and-lower-extremities.md

 Material properties for the pelvic ligaments are descibed in Hammer et al. (2013)).

+Pelvis + Flesh should be validated with tests from Viano (1989)

 ## Hip Joint

 For the pedestrian a proper modelling of the tensile force transferred from the femur to the pelvis has to be modelled.